bool3max/bbmp_utils/README.md

 **TODO**:

-* extender the parser with funtionality for easily modifying metadata of existing BMP files
+* extend the parser with funtionality for easily modifying metadata of existing BMP files
 * optimize the helper (internal representations of image data are horrendeously inefficient and memory hungry -- fix that)
-* extend the build system to support more edge/use cases
+* extend the build system to support more edge/use cases and installation

 ---